syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 //Opens an existing presentation. using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {
-	//Finds all the occurrences of a particular text in the presentation document ITextSelection[] textSelections = pptxDoc.FindAll("product", false, false);
+	//Finds all the occurrences of a particular text in the PowerPoint presentation ITextSelection[] textSelections = pptxDoc.FindAll("product", false, false);
 	foreach (ITextSelection textSelection in textSelections)
 	{